-The UK and GE flag on the respective outer sides symbolise the support given by Brr. of those two nations to the Lodge and symbolically resemble the two great pillars in Freemasonry.
+The UK and GE flags on the respective outer sides and symbolise the support given by Brr. of those two nations to the Lodge, and symbolically resemble the two great pillars in Freemasonry.

-The Israeli flag in the centre symbolises not only members of that nation but stands for the origin of the symbolic allegories used within Masonic Ritual.
+The Israeli flag in the centre symbolises not only that nation but stands for the geographical origin of the symbolic allegories used within Masonic Ritual.

-The Lodge coat of arms shows elements of classical British heraldry combined with symbols deriving from the Lodge name and of course also typical Masonic symbols.
+Our Lodge crest shows elements of classical British heraldry combined with symbols deriving from the Lodge name and of course also typical Masonic symbols.

 The Square and Compasses are the obvious Masonic symbols.
-We as Lodge and our ritual explain these symbols as lessons in conduct: as for example, Duncan's Masonic Monitor of 1866 explains them as: "The square, to square our actions; The compasses, to circumscribe and keep us within bounds with all mankind".
+We as a Lodge and our Masonic ritual explain these symbols as lessons in conduct; as for example, Duncan's Masonic Monitor of 1866 explains them as: "The square, to square our actions; The compasses, to circumscribe and keep us within bounds with all mankind".

 The No 929 is the enrolment number under which our Lodge is chartered in the register of the United Grand Lodges of Germany.

 The Bridge with the symbolic waves of water underneath represent the Bridge in the name and of course the bridge crossing the river Weser in Nienburg.
 And as stated above in the section relating to our Lodge name, the bridge symbolises the establishing of ties between the British and the German Nations and their respective Masonic jurisdictions.

 The handshake stands for the Fellowship in the Lodge name as well as the amicable conduct amongst Masons in general and in this Lodge in particular.
 In heraldry two right hands conjoined denote union and alliance.